Adv Dip Couns., MBACP

 I understand that the decision to have counselling is a big step which for many takes courage.
 It can be hard to decide which therapist to choose, amongst so many qualified and experienced professionals.
-I am pleased to say that the majority of my work comes from personal recommendations and some of my clients will return for further sessions when a need arises.
+I am pleased to say that the much of my work comes from personal recommendations and many of my clients will return for further sessions when a need arises.
 I see every person I work with as an individual and our work is tailored to reflect this.
-As an Integrative Therapist I am trained in Transactional Analysis, CBT, Person Centred Approach, Gestalt and Attachment Theory.
+As an Integrative Therapist I am trained in Transactional Analysis, Person Centred Approach, Gestalt and Attachment Theory.

 I am a member of the British Association for Counselling and Psychotherapy (BACP) and I abide by their Ethical Framework and Guidelines for Good Practice, details of which can be found at www.bacp.co.uk